-- Sign in to github and go to the repository where your gatsby.js code reside(be in root directory where package.json exist).
+- Sign in to GitHub and go to the repository where your gatsby.js code reside(be in the root directory where package.json exists).

-- click on create new file and name it as buildspec.yml (which is later required for codeBuild).
+- Click on create a new file and name it as buildspec.yml (which is later required for codeBuild).

 - Now copy the below code and paste in buildspec.yml.

 Note: Don’t forget to enter your bucket name(for an instance www.yourdomain.com) in buildspec.yml, also indentation of the file is important.
 If you are not aware of the yaml file format you can use this yml validator.